Was she in love with him? 15th November 2021

 Of course I enjoy it, he's talking to me about him.
 Like I'm being let in, just a tiny, tiny bit.
 And then he sits down and we are back to my research proposal, hooray!
 And he is very clear in his mind that a trauma in the present, confirms the trauma of the past.
 A reanimation, that occurs not to resolve it - but to confirm it - because it feels normal.

-It occurs to me that in his view, the body and the subconscious are somehow absent in meaning-making; that they do not play any part in 'trauma'.
-For him there is only - only what?
-The filter and the phantasy?
-Clearly I disagree with this.
-But not here, not now.
-I don't engage, and so we are moving on, joking and laughing and getting along fine.
-But 'it's becoming a theme Kit' his much repeated statement, dogma almost, that 'trauma' is an affirmation of how the world works'.
+But I don't engage, not here and now, and so we are moving on, joking and laughing and getting along fine.
+But I want to say 'it's becoming a theme Kit' and ask why he believes his much repeated statement, dogma almost, that 'trauma' is an affirmation of how the world works'?

-I'm not arguing.
+In this room I'm not arguing.
 I don't even disagree, I have already said that there is so much more to it.
+Have I not explained already that that the mind can weave from apparently random experiences something transformational, and understanding how this happens seems core to creating therapy.

 Eventually I say - "What is important is, we can all change at any point."

-Oh, that statement strikes so deeply into my heart, certainly I disagree, but the shock comes from his tone of voice.
+Oh, that statement strikes so deeply into my heart!
+The shock, like hearing a door slam, comes from his tone of voice.
 I hear conviction.
 And that is the right word, a prison sentence enforced through repetition, recitation of words and feelings radiating from numinous beliefs.
 I step back and out, away from the barbed wire net of meanings that trap and hurt.

-Bless him - of course I know this feeling "'How dare you offer me what I've always wanted, scared because how can I ever accept this because it can be taken away" but I don't listen to it because it is madness!
-Life destroying even - so what if a partner (like mine) turns out to be 'no good'?
+Bless him - of course I know this feeling but I don't listen to it because it is life denying, life destroying.
+So what if a partner (like mine) turns out to be 'no good'?
 I've got over my husband's infidelity and leaving much faster than getting over Kit (clearly I have not got over Kit!).
 I kind of knew my marriage would end as it did - possibly heightened neuromodulators give insight!
-And I know that I'd have been so wrong to have given into fear, to have been sensible and not to have taken that chance, to have said no to all that joy and love!
-Oh certainly Prince Charming was out there (I'm laughing as I write that!
-Basically, life is short and I loved the man I married) The choice is simple, do you want love, then be brave, open and vulnerable - or no - then stay safe, shut up, and shut down, and demand that others do the same to keep you safe.
+And I know that I'd have been so wrong to have given into fear, to have been sensible, to refuse all that joy and love!
+Oh certainly he was a Prince Charming - and a Bluebeard.
+The choice is simple, do you want love, then be brave, open and vulnerable - or no - then stay safe, shut up, and shut down, and demand that others do the same to keep you safe.

 And then he is talking about the Gloria films, where Gloria is talking to Carl Rogers about her difficult relationship with her father - and Carl replies that she would make a lovely daughter.
-Kit explains that Gloria can't accept this love from Carl, because what she experiences is the emotional reaction Erskin calls juxtaposition...I think she is seeing an old man actually, and he is way out of order!
+Kit explains that Gloria can't accept this love from Carl, because what she experiences is the emotional reaction Erskin calls juxtaposition...I think she is seeing an old man actually, and her instinct is saying that he is way out of order!

 How would you interpret what I've just heard?